neizvedaniydag/casex/README.md

    ```bash
    php -S localhost:8000
    ```
-3. Open `http://localhost:8000/admin.php` to configure your Steam API key and optional domain.
+3. Open `http://localhost:8000/admin.php` to configure your Steam API key, optional SteamApis key and the domain.
 By default the site runs at `http://localhost:8000`.

 ## Contributing